As a marketer, you may have come across the term “direct response copywriting.” But do you know what it means?

 Oh… and keep your vocabulary to an elementary school level for effective communication.
 Don’t make your reader think about the meaning of words – make them think about getting your offer.

-Direct Response Copywriting Asks for An Immediate Course Of Action
+Direct Response Copywriting Asks for An Immediate Course of Action

 The keyword in the term “direct response copywriting” is “response.”
 Because that is what you aim to get – an immediate response to your offer.
 And to make that response happen, you need a reliable and appealing call to action.

 Both Julia McCoy and Neil Patel (in their respective articles) highlight the importance of having a call to action attached to your offers.
-Julia emphasizes on why you should add urgency to your CTAs, while Neil quotes experienced direct response copywriter Scott Martin on how CTAs make advertising measurable.
+Julia emphasizes why you should add urgency to your CTAs, while Neil quotes experienced direct response copywriter Scott Martin on how CTAs make advertising measurable.

 And being measurable is what separates direct response from brand copywriting.
 Because while brand marketing focuses on keeping a product or service fresh in your mind for later consumption, direct response copywriting looks to persuade the reader into taking a course right away.